 Vaccinations are also referred to as ‘jabs’ or inoculations.
-In simple terms, the term vaccination refers to the inoculation or injection of an antigen into the body which stimulates the immune system of that body, to react, recognise and to remember that antigen.
+In simple terms, the term vaccination refers to the inoculation or injection of an antigen into the body which stimulates the immune system of that body, to react, recognise and remember that antigen.
 The body ultimately reacts to form antibodies.
 An antigen is a dead or very mild form of the vaccinated disease.
 This ultimately leads to the creation of immunity.
-In dogs and cats vaccinations are given as injections under the skin.
+In dogs and cats, vaccinations are given as injections under the skin.

 Why are vaccinations important to my pet?

 In short, proper vaccination leads to the prevention of disease.

 It must be said that immunity does take time to develop.
 Vaccinating a sick animal does not cure the disease.
 Also remember that an animal is not considered fully vaccinated until two weeks after all of the booster series is complete.
 It takes about two weeks following the vaccine administration in order to have an adequate vaccine response.

 Vaccine preventable vs. non-vaccine preventable diseases

 Not all diseases can be prevented by vaccinations.
 First of all, there are many infectious diseases out there, not only the ones we vaccinate for.
 Because the costs involved in researching, testing, patenting and producing new vaccines by pharmaceutical companies are huge, the decision whether to have a vaccine for a certain disease has to be taken seriously.
 The commercial viability of a vaccine are among other things determined by the seriousness of the disease and the frequency of the disease.
 All the vaccine-preventable diseases mentioned in this article are either considered to be serious (with regards to their contagiousness and/or their ability to kill an infected animal) and/or frequently encountered on the South Coast.